blackerby/school-on-rails/README.md

 ### Database

 This project currently uses the default sqlite setup for development, testing, and production.
-You can populate the database by running `rails db:seed`.
+After setting up the database by running `rails db:migrate`, you can populate the database by running `rails db:seed`.

 ### Testing

 This project uses the Rails default Minitest framework.
-Run tests with `bin/rails test test:all`.
+Run tests with `bin/rails test:all`.

 ## Deployment